DataDog/hiring-engineers/answers.md

 [Back to the top](#table-of-contents)

 ## Collecting APM Data
 This was easily the toughest portion of the exercise for me.
 I'd never heard of Flask so spent a lot of time reading through the quickstart and installation documentation provided in the reference section.
 In working through the Flask install, I hit a lot of errors/dependencies when using the original Ubuntu 12.04 host.
-Because of that I manually upgraded it to Ubuntu 14 and then was able to get passed it and get through the installation (this was on my 'precise' host).
+Because of that I manually upgraded it to Ubuntu 14 and then was able to get past those errors and get through the installation (this was on my 'precise' host).
 I wasn't able to get an installation done using venv as described in that documenation so just installed everything directly on the machine.

-I then copy and pasted the sample application provided in the exercise into a python script and started working through the quickstart instructions to get the flask app running.
-I continually hit the following error when trying to get the flask app to run:
+I then copy/pasted the sample application provided in the exercise into a python script and started working through the quickstart instructions to get the flask app running.
+I continually hit the following error when trying to get the app to run via the 'flask run' command:
 error: socket.error: [Errno 98] Address already in use

 I google'd and searched for hours on how to get around this, looking for examples and suggested solutions.
 I went back to the exercise's GitHub page to check out the reference section and that's when I noticed that the text was changed and it said that I needed to be using Ubuntu 16.04.
 Based on that, I created a new host on Ubuntu 16.04 and went through all the previous setup again.
-It wasn't ideal, but I wanted to start fresh and it helped solidify that I did learn a little something through all the pain and effort as it took much less time to get it reconfigured.
+It wasn't ideal, but I wanted to start fresh and it helped solidify that I did learn a little something through all the pain and effort because it took much less time to get this new box configured.

 At this point I got right back to the same issue/blocker and hit the "Address in Use" error.
 I played around with Virtual Box network settings and tried a whole bunch of stuff that didn't work.
 Through this research, I came across the following command to help determine what was running on your machine ("sudo netstat --program --listening --numeric --tcp").
 Using this I noticed that the datadog agent was running on 5000 and I'd seen in the various pages I was on that 5000 was the same port that Flask ran on.
 At this point I went to the datadog.yaml file and did an internal fist pump when I found a configuration line that allowed me to set the ports.
-I uncommented the lines and changed them to 6000 and 6001.
+I un-commented the lines and changed them to 6000 and 6001.
 ```
 # Additional path where to search for Python checks
 # By default, uses the checks.d folder located in the agent configuration folder.